 This could also be used to secretly keep track of your users’ emails and monitoring what they do.
 I had a friend of mine recently ask me to help him set this up for him on a new Sales employee he had.
 He wanted to make sure they were taking care of the clients properly.
 While I may not personally agree with the privacy concerns of spying on another person’s email, I acknowledge that it can be used in this purpose and there are those out there who have no problem implementing it for this reason.

 However, that is an argument of principles best saved for another time.
 I personally believe that all knowledge is power and people will do with their lives as they feel is best.
 I will show you the tech side of how to set this up; you can do with it as you please.

 Note: You will need SSH root access to make the following changes

 Find the Exim System Filter file

 The changes we are making will be to the ‘System Filter File’.
 Obviously, we’re gonna need to know where it is located.
-It could be different on your cPanel box, so be sure to look it up.
+It could be different on your server, so be sure to look it up.

 Next, scroll down and locate the “System Filter File” section.
 It should list the default location.
 On my server, it is:

 Leave WHM open for now because we will be coming back to it shortly.